Asus ZenFone: Eighth generation (2021)

-On 12 May 2021, ASUS has announced ZenFone 8 (ZenFone 8 Compact) and ZenFone 8 Flip under the slogan "Big on Performance.
+On 12 May 2021, ASUS has announced ZenFone 8 (also known as Asus 8z in India) and ZenFone 8 Flip under the slogan "Big on Performance.
 Compact in Size."
-They are released later on 13 May 2021, features a Qualcomm Snapdragon 888 5G chipset, with Corning Gorilla Glass 6 (Victus in Compact ver.) protection and they support 5G.
+They are released later on 13 May 2021, features a Qualcomm Snapdragon 888 5G chipset, with Corning Gorilla Glass 6 (Victus in base ver.) protection and they support 5G.
 Their display design Samsung Super AMOLED screen with 120 Hz (90 Hz in Flip ver.) of refresh rate.
-ZenFone 8 Flip (also known as ZenFone 8 Pro) retains the current previous generation's camera but with improved performance, similar to ZenFone 8 compact.
+ZenFone 8 Flip retains the current previous generation's camera but with improved performance, similar to ZenFone 8 compact.
 ZenFone 8 (also known as ZenFone 8 compact, ZenFone 8 mini) returns the cameras back to the same as ZenFone 5 (2018), but has Infinity-O display with 64 MP + 12 MP rear cameras similar to ZenFone 5.
 It has a 4000 mAh battery and includes IP68 water resistance and a fingerprint sensor on display.